 ballot, if approved by two consecutive sessions of the Legislature.

-Opponents argue that the institution remains vulnerable to a legal
+marriage by law.
+Opponents say the institution remains vulnerable to

 and Minnesota, will consider similar amendments this year.